langfod/SkyrimNet_SexLab/README.md

 # SexLab_SkyrimNet

-First attempt at making a SkyrimNet SexLab mod.
+First attempt at making a SexLab SkyrimNet mod.
 Would swap the order of the names if was starting from scratch, but really this is more a proof of concept for now.

 **For testing purposes**:
 - I have included a modified Delphine prompt, she will agree to sex
 - Nina will have to be bullied using the debt she owes you.
     - You will need to copy the nina_(refid) file to match the refid in your load order
     - look for ` Template 'characters\nina_FE005894' not found in loaded list.
 Attempting to load` in your SkyrimNet.log
-    - I recommand using the default body
+    - I recommand using the default body or DD will assume she is an animal

 **Requirements**